opulo-inc/docs/docs/feeders/3-software-update/software-update.md

 1. Download the LumenPnP firmware with feeder support from the latest release [here](https://github.com/opulo-inc/lumenpnp/releases).

     !!! danger "Important"
         It is important that you pick the correct firmware file for your machine.

-If you have a v2 LumenPnP, choose the `v2-lumenpnp-firmware-feeder-support.bin`.
-If you have a v3, choose `v3-lumenpnp-firmware-feeder-support.bin`.
+           - If you have a v2, choose `v2-lumenpnp-firmware-feeder-support.bin`.
+           - If you have a v3, choose `v3-lumenpnp-firmware-feeder-support.bin`.

 2. Follow the instructions for [updating your LumenPnP's firmware](../../byop/motherboard/update-firmware/index.md).